kulics/koral/book-en/control-type.md

 _number := 0

 Number :I32
-^set
+...
+.set
 {
     _number = value  // value represents the value of the input }
 ```

-Note that this control data has only one set method, then it only supports set operation, and the caller cannot get its value.
+Note that the setting method cannot exist separately and must exist at the same time as the getter method.

 A complete example of reading and writing is as follows:
 ```
 _number := 0

 Number :I32
-^get
+.get
 {
     <- (_number)
 }
-^set
+.set
 {
     _number = value  // value represents the value of the input }